babashka/babashka/README.md

 ## Rationale

-The sweet spot for babashka is executing Clojure snippets or scripts in the same space where you would use Bash.
+The sweet spot for babashka is executing Clojure expressions or scripts in the same space where you would use Bash.

 As one user described it: